 They love to nest in wood and will find your house a great place to “set up shop”.
 Although they don’t actually eat wood, they like to live in wood.
-They chew tunnels and nests in wood which cause major structural damage over time.
+They chew tunnels and nests in wood which causes major structural damage over time.

 Carpenter ants don’t sting, but they have strong mandibles and their bite can be ferocious.
 We had a client who went out to split firewood dressed in only his pajamas and learned the hard way that carpenter ants do bite.
 Our advice is to wear protective clothing whilst chopping wood.